Egg Salad, Smoked Duke’s, Yolk Jam & Brioche

 Yolk Jam

-In case you don’t have an Emersion circulator you can place eggs in a saucepan, add water to cover and bring to a boil.
-Boil for 5 minutes, remove from saucepan, and immerse in ice water.
+In case you don’t have an immersion circulator, you can place the eggs in a saucepan, add water to cover, and bring to a boil.
+Simmer for 5 minutes, remove from saucepan, and immerse in ice water.
 Cool completely and blend the egg yolks with the smoked soy sauce in a food processor.

 egg salad sandwich